Ohm's law, Joule heat, and Planckian dissipation: Differentiation of normal and superconducting metals

-The normal conductor is the one without non-trivial $\chi$ that satisfies Eq.~(\ref{eq2Chi}).
+The normal conductor is the one without stable non-trivial $\chi$ that satisfies Eq.~(\ref{eq2Chi}).
 In this case, the gauge ambiguity of ${\bf A}$ in Eq.~(\ref{eq2J}) is not absorbed by $\chi$.
-If ${\bf j}$ is calculated as an average value over different $\nabla \chi$, it will result in zero.
+If ${\bf j}$ is calculated as an average value over different ${\bf A}$'s allowed by the gauge ambiguity, it will result in zero.

-In the following, we assume that the situation where fluctuating of $\nabla \chi$ leads to zero ${\bf j}$.
-Such a fluctuation is expected if $\{ \Psi_j \}$ includes many states, and transitions between them occur, frequently.
-We use the following Langevin equation to take into account of it,